Inria-Empenn/reproducibility-biblio/content/contact/index.md

 I am currently member of the Empenn research team and would like to access the reproducibility working group shared zotero library

-Please find hereunder my zotero informations:
+Please find hereunder my zotero information:

 zotero_login: <your_zotero_login>